Weighted Side Lunge and Press

 - 1

-Stand with feet shoulder-width apart, holding a dumbbell in each hand at shoulder height.
+Stand tall with your feet hip-width apart, holding a dumbbell in one hand at shoulder height, palm facing forward.

 - 2